MSALab-PKU/MSALab-PKU.github.io/content/publication/Dynamic-2021/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "In *Proceedings of the AAAI conference on artificial intelligence*"
+publication: "In *2021 IEEE International Conference on Image Processing (ICIP)*"
-publication_short: "*AAAI, 2020*"
+publication_short: "*ICIP, 2021*"

-abstract: "Semantic segmentation generates comprehensive understanding of scenes through densely predicting the category for each pixel.
-High-level features from Deep Convolutional Neural Networks already demonstrate their effectiveness in semantic segmentation tasks, however the coarse resolution of high-level features often leads to inferior results for small/thin objects where detailed information is important.
-It is natural to consider importing low level features to compensate for the lost detailed information in high-level features.
-Unfortunately, simply combining multi-level features suffers from the semantic gap among them.
-In this paper, we propose a new architecture, named Gated Fully Fusion (GFF), to selectively fuse features from multiple levels using gates in a fully connected way.
-Specifically, features at each level are enhanced by higher-level features with stronger semantics and lower-level features with more details, and gates are used to control the propagation of useful information which significantly reduces the noises during fusion.
-We achieve the state of the art results on four challenging scene parsing datasets including Cityscapes, Pascal Context, COCO-stuff and ADE20K."
+abstract: "Representation of semantic context and local details is the essential issue for building modern semantic segmentation models.
+However, the interrelationship between semantic context and local details is not well explored in previous works.
+In this paper, we propose a Dynamic Dual Sampling Module (DDSM) to conduct dynamic affinity modeling and propagate semantic context to local details, which yields a more discriminative representation.
+Specifically, a dynamic sampling strategy is used to sparsely sample representative pixels and channels in the higher layer, forming adaptive compact support for each pixel and channel in the lower layer.
+The sampled features with high semantics are aggregated according to the affinities and then propagated to detailed lower-layer features, leading to a fine-grained segmentation result with wellpreserved boundaries.
+Experiment results on both Cityscapes and Camvid datasets validate the effectiveness and efficiency of the proposed approach.
+Code and models will be available at https://github.com/Fantasticarl/DDSM."

 # Summary.
 An optional shortened abstract.
 summary: ""